-Growing up in a small Wyoming town, I wasn’t privy to the deliciousness of bagels and lox until I was in college.
+Growing up in a small Wyoming town, I wasn’t privy to the deliciousness of bagels and smoked salmon until I was in college.
 Sure, we had a good amount of smoked fish growing up, but smoked salmon, capers, red onions, and cream cheese on a bagel?

 That was completely new to me and I’m pretty sure I ate nothing but that for about six months after discovering it.
 It’s one of my absolute favorite flavor combos so I try to sneak it into dishes every chance I get.

-Some people (my wife) have a serious aversion to capers for some reason and you could definitely leave them out of this omelet if you want.
+Some people (my wife) have a serious aversion to capers for some reason and you could definitely leave them out of this smoked salmon omelette if you want.
 To me though, they make the whole thing work.

 It’s true that smoked salmon is a pricy ingredient, but the good news is that you don’t need to use a lot to get a lot of flavor from it.
 The same goes for capers.
 A little go a long way.

-This four ounce package of smoked salmon set me back about $7, but it’s enough salmon for four omelets so that isn’t too bad.
+A four-ounce package of smoked salmon will cost somewhere in the $7-$10, but it’s enough salmon for four omelettes so that isn’t too bad.

-It’s not my normal weekend omelet, but it’s a fun treat every once in awhile.
+It’s not my normal weekend omelette (or omelet), but it’s a fun treat every once in a while.

-To get the fillings ready, dice the red onions pretty finely and just kind of shred the smoked salmon so it’s in pieces.
+To get the fillings ready, dice the red onions pretty finely and flake the smoked salmon so it’s in pieces.
 Again, you don’t need a lot of each filling to get the flavors going.

-In a small nonstick pan (this is a good one), add your butter over medium-high heat.
+In a small nonstick skillet (this is a good one), add your butter over medium-high heat.
 Once it’s melted then go ahead and toss in all your filling ingredients: capers, onions, and salmon.

 Let this stuff cook in the butter for just a few minutes.
 Basically, you just want to cook the onions a bit and heat everything up nicely.

 While that’s cooking, you can go ahead and scramble your eggs.
-Just mix together a few eggs with some milk and whip them together until they are nice and fluffy.
+Just mix together a few eggs with some milk and whisk them together until they are nice and fluffy.

-Go ahead and pour your eggs right over your fillings in the pan.
+Next, pour your eggs right over your fillings in the pan.
 It’ll sizzle and hiss and complain, but that’s good.
 Turn your heat down to medium heat so you don’t overcook the eggs.

-As the eggs cook, use a spatula to kind of push the cooked eggs into the center of the pan.
-Tilt the pan a bit then to let the uncooked eggs flow to the outer parts of the pan and cook.
+As the eggs cook, use a rubber spatula to kind of push the cooked eggs into the center of the pan.
+Tilt the pan a bit to let the uncooked egg mixture flow to the outer parts of the pan and cook.

 After doing this for about 2-3 minutes you should end up with a lovely almost 100% cooked egg.
 There will still be a very thin layer of uncooked egg on the top, but that’s okay.
 It’ll finish cooking after we add the cheese.

-For the cheese, just kind of toss a few spoonfuls of cream cheese on one side of the omelet.
+For the cheese, add a few spoonfuls of cream cheese on one side of the omelette.
 Don’t worry about smoothing it out or anything.
 Cream cheese melts quickly and as it melts it’ll even out.

 Cooking it briefly on both sides will make sure the cheese is melted and also finish cooking any uncooked egg on the inside of your omelet.

 Serve this bad boy just like that or if you want to get fancy you can sprinkle on some chopped dill or other fresh herbs like parsley or thyme.

-This was one of the more flavorful omelets I’ve made for Macheesmo actually.
+This smoked salmon Omelettewas one of the more flavorful omelettes I’ve made for Macheesmo actually.
 All these flavors together just work.